 With a new shiny dehydrator sitting in my kitchen, I have been asking myself the question of “Can *enter vegetable or fruit* be dehydrated?”.
 You name it, I’ve probably thought of it.
 Expect lots of dehydrating recipes and experiments in the next few weeks!
 I can’t be stopped!

 We had a few cantaloupes sitting out that we grew this Summer.
 They’ve just been sitting there, begging for attention.
-I couldn’t decide what to do with them, besides just eat them like a cantaloupe loving woman.
+I couldn’t decide what to do with them, besides roasting them for my Roasted Cantaloupe Salad.
 But then a thought came to myself, “Self, why don’t you dehydrate these babies?”.

 You see, I’m kinda obsessed with dried fruit.
 Dried pineapple is one of my favorite snacks ever.
 It’s one of my snacks I go to whenever I’m hungry.
 So if pineapple was delicious, then dried cantaloupe had to be as well, right?